NuGet/NuGetDocs/NuGet.Docs/ndocs/Create-Packages/Dependency-Versions.md

 Before NuGet 2.5, when a package was installed that depended on a package already installed in the project, the dependency would be updated as part of the new installation, even if the existing version satisfied the dependency.

-Starting with NuGet 2.5, if a dependency version is already satisifed, the dependency will not be updated during other package installations.
+Starting with NuGet 2.5, if a dependency version is already satisfied, the dependency will not be updated during other package installations.

 ### Example